 The brothers allegedly did this with a breath-taking nonchalance.
 The video released of them before depositing their bombs portrays two young guys who might have been whistling as they worked.
 They showed no signs of anxiety, apprehension, or -- God knows -- guilt.
 After the killings, they seemingly continued their routines, in which Dzhokhar worked out and exchanged regretful comments about the bombings he had allegedly just perpetrated, as though he were completely unconnected to the deeds.

-, University of Massachusetts sophomore Dzhokhar Tsarnaev worked out, slept in his dorm room, and hung out with fellow students on the same day of the attack on the Boston Marathon, after the bombs went off.
+According to his friends, University of Massachusetts sophomore Dzhokhar Tsarnaev worked out, slept in his dorm room, and hung out with fellow students on the same day of the attack on the Boston Marathon, after the bombs went off.

 The criminal complaintagainst Dzhokhar reports that as-yet-unreleased video shows him dispassionate and calm as others react in terror around him when the explosives detonated.